TheNewJavaman/brac-kt/readme.md

 What am I trying to accomplish?

+### Summary

+1. Write quantum circuits once, run on any hardware
+2. Write quantum circuits in any major language using the same library (see Support above)
+3. Simplify the quantum development process

+### Details

+1. Write quantum circuits once, run on any hardware
+    - Each hardware provider provides their own tools, which can't cross-compile
+    - Make it easy to test on different providers
+    - Make it easy to switch providers when new features become available
+2. Write quantum circuits in any major language using the same library
-- Replace standard Python libraries with a pure Kotlin implementation
+    - Replace standard Python libraries with a pure Kotlin/Multiplatform implementation
         - Python has many limitations:
-        - Restricted to one runtime (Python)
+            - Restricted to only the Python runtime
-        - Not type-safe, null-safe, etc.
+            - Not type-safe, null-safe; prone to runtime errors
-        - Slow
+            - Slow for non-C implementations; limits choices for big projects
-        - Not very well adopted outside of data science
+            - Not well-adopted outside of data science
-    - Kotlin has many improvements over Python:
+        - Kotlin fixes these issues:
-        - Multiplatform projects (like brac-kt) can compile to the JVM, JS, or native libs; can interop with each backend
+            - Can run on the JVM, JS (browser or node.js), and native runtimes
-        - Type-safe, null-safe, etc.
+            - Type-safe, null-safe; compile-time checks safeguard the development process
-        - Very fast, depends on the backend implementation
+            - Very performant, especially for server applications on the JVM
-        - Each backend has its own plethora of use cases:
+                - Most quantum deployments will need a server application to interface with the hardware!
+            - Can run on any major runtime, so it can interop with most popular libraries
                 - JVM: Desktop applications, servers
-            - JS: Websites, servers
+                - JS: Desktop apps, websites, sometimes servers (although they're less performant)
-            - Native: Desktop applications, workstation tasks (think scientific research)
+                - Native: Desktop applications, interop with legacy/low-level software, workstations tasks (scientific research)
-    - Reduce dependency on a single framework
-- Replace fractured online quantum circuit builders
+    - Easy to develop fullstack apps using one library in both frontend and backend
+    - Provides more options for beginners, easier for people with non-data science backgrounds
+3. Simplify quantum development process
+    - Developers need to know too much math
+        - Beginners or developers without science backgrounds should be able to build quantum applications
+        - Provide advanced modules to abstract real-world problems into quantum circuits
-    - Each graphical circuit builder is specific to a certain company's hardware
+    - Graphical circuit builders are generally restricted to just a few hardware providers; consider building a brac-kt GUI
-    - Hard to learn/high entry barrier
-    - Very uncommon to write programs this way because it's slow
-- Lower the entry barrier for quantum
+    - In general, lower the entry barrier for quantum
-    - It's too hard to get started
-    - Online resources, including free textbooks, have made it easier, but it's still extremely hard to learn
-    - Provide more algorithm explanations and pre-built circuits for beginners
-- If I have time, work on a _very_ basic simulator
-    - Just a proof-of-concept that the hardware-agnostic circuit builder is easy to implement for specific platforms

-Summary:

-1. Fix the fractured quantum ecosystem with a multi-runtime, hardware-agnostic circuit builder
-2. Make it easier for people to write quantum software

 ## Plans